Knowledge management history starts around World War II and in particular with the building of the fighter planes.

 Moving from knowledge management history to knowledge management today, many practitioners believe that knowledge exists and grows within a complex structure of internal networks and communities and research and analysis in this area has proved to be the most productive in terms of the development of knowledge management tools and techniques.

-Recent tools have been based on observational research in terms of what people actually do, how they share knowledge and experience, and under what circumstances they keep knowledge to themselves.
-Other areas include the way knowledge is used, changed or ignored and how knowledge is learned from others.
+Recent tools have been based on observational research in terms of what people actually do, how they share knowledge and experience, and under what circumstances they keep the knowledge to themselves.
+Other areas include the way knowledge is used, changed, or ignored, and how knowledge is learned from others.

-Chase states in The knowledge based organisation: An international survey, Journal of knowledge management:
+Chase states in The knowledge-based organization: An international survey, Journal of knowledge management:

 “Futurists, economists and academics have recognised for many years that the world is moving towards a global ‘knowledge economy’.
 Increasingly, the ‘knowledge’ put into products or services is as valuable as the product or service itself.”